What Is a Website Audit

 SEO Audits Make Large Enterprises More Profitable

-A website audit is especially important for Enterprise.
-An audit is an integral part of creating an Enterprise SEO plan
+A website audit is especially important for enterprises.
+An audit is an integral part of creating an Enterprise SEO plan.

 A large business that does not run an SEO audit is leaving money on the table.